20 Real Estate Business Cards (+ Examples & Templates)

 - Editing tools: Adobe Illustrator

-Similar to example number 17 and 19, this real estate business card template is vertical and has a memorable tagline.
+Similar to example number 19, this real estate business card template is vertical and has a memorable tagline.
 The colors can be changed to match the real estate branding of your brokerage and you can incorporate a logo.
 Also, this template takes full advantage of both sides of the business card to space out the content.

 - Source: Canva